django/deps/draft/XXXX-dissolve-core.rst

 * A history of technical contributions to Django or the Django ecosystem.
-This history should begin at least 18 months prior to the individual's election to the Technical Board.
+This history should begin at least 18 months prior to the individual's candidacy for the Technical Board.

 * A history of participation in Django's development outside of contributions merged to the <https://github.com/django/django/>